 When you see an option to purchase a photo as a digital download, this means you get an electronic form of the photograph.
 The data is transferred from the photographer’s website to your computer and you end up with a digital photograph.

-We offer digital downloads in a high-resolution or a low-resolution version.
+We offer digital downloads in a high-resolution or a Social Media version.
 A high resolution is great for printing.
 Our (Snake River Valley Photography) high resolution photos can be printed up to a 16×20 inches because we give you a 4000 x 6000 pixel download.
-A low resolution download is perfect for use on social media and to store on your phone or tablet.
-Our low resolution downloads are 800 x 400 pixels.
+A Social Media download is perfect for use on social media and to store on your phone or tablet.
+Our Social Media downloads are 800 x 400 pixels.

 Advantages of a Digital Download

 Once the photo downloads to your computer, there are endless opportunities for use.
 You can print, share with family and friends, post on social media, and you can do this repeatedly.